-A special report from the Search Engine Strategies 2002 Conference, August 12-14, San Jose, CA.
+A special report from the Search Engine Strategies 2001 Conference, August 12-14, San Jose CA.

-Link analysis is one of the most important techniques search engines use to determine relevance, and understanding how it works is successful search engine optimization.
+Link analysis is one of the most important, and widely misunderstood techniques search engines use to determine relevance, and a key element of successful search engine optimization.
 Representatives from Google and Teoma explain how it's done.

 If you have spent any time over the past few years studying search engine marketing you are probably familiar with the linking craze going on in the industry.
 Everyone from experts to those new to the field toss about terms like "link popularity" and "page rank" and it seems that all related discussion forums and web sites have entire sections devoted to linking.
 As the foundation of the web, links have always been important, but links themselves haven't changed much since the day they were created so why all the renewed interest?